Christianity in Chad

 Christianity in Chad arrived more recently than other religions, with the arrival of Europeans.
-Its followers are divided into Roman Catholics and Protestants (including several denominations) and collectively represent 45% of population.
+Its followers are divided into Roman Catholics and Protestants (including several denominations) and collectively represent 45% of the country's population.

 Protestantism

 The Protestants came to southern Chad in the 1920s.
 The American organization Baptist Mid-Missions was the first Protestant mission to settle in the country in 1925 in Sarh.
 Missionaries of other denominations and nationalities soon followed.
 Many of the American missions were northern offshoots of missionary networks founded farther south in the Ubangi-Chari colony (now Central African Republic) of French Equatorial Africa (Afrique Equatoriale Franchise — AEF).
 The organizational ties between the missions in southern Chad and Ubangi-Chari were strengthened by France's decision in 1925 to transfer Logone Occidental, Tandjilé, Logone Oriental, and Moyen-Chari prefectures to Ubangi-Chari, where they remained until another administrative shuffle restored them to Chad in 1932.

 In 1964, the Chadian Association of Baptist Churches was officially founded.

 These early Protestant establishments looked to their own churches for material resources and to their own countries for diplomatic support.
 Such independence allowed them to maintain a distance from the French colonial administration.
 In addition, the missionaries arrived with their wives and children, and they often spent their entire lives in the region.
 Some of the missionaries who arrived at that time had grown up with missionary parents in missions founded earlier in the French colonies to the south.
 Many remained after independence, leaving only in the early and or mid-1970s when Tombalbaye's authenticité movement forced their departure.

 The missionaries set up schools, clinics, and hospitals long before the colonial administration did.
 In fact, the mission schools produced the first Western-educated Chadians in the 1940s and 1950s.
 In general, the Protestant missionary effort in southern Chad has enjoyed some success.
 In 1980, after a half-century of evangelization, Protestants in southern Chad numbered about 80,000.

 From bases in the south, Protestants founded missions in other parts of Chad.
 In the colonial capital of Fort-Lamy (present-day's N'Djamena), the missions attracted followers among resident southerners.
 The missionaries also worked among the non-Muslim populations of Guéra, Ouaddaï, and Biltine prefectures.
 There were estimated to be 18,000 Christians in N'Djamena in 1980.